 As a part of an ongoing commitment to gear innovation, the Rebuild Plan includes a three-phase process to improve selectivity of nets in East Coast tarakihi ("how we fish").
-The work on selectivity is applied research to understand what could be an effective way of increasing gear selectivity in order to reduce the amount of juvenile tarakihi caught, and enhance the yield per recruit of tarakihi.
+The work on selectivity is applied research to better understand ways of increasing gear selectivity to reduce the amount of juvenile tarakihi caught, and enhance the yield per recruit of tarakihi.
 This will be achieved by adjusting nets so larger fish are retained while undersize tarakihi are not.